-Outside areas and boundaries Repair category 2 Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary, with loose and decayed sections of fencing noted.
-The subjects have an area of timber decking to the rear and localised decay was noted.
+Outside areas and boundaries Repair category 2 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+The subjects have an area of timber decking.
 Timber decked structures will have a limited lifespan and require regular maintenance and this liability should be considered.
 It should be appreciated that the concealed structural components have not been inspected nor have we moved items on the deck surface (patio furniture, potted plants etc) and we would highlight that defects may only become evident once such items are removed or the decking boards lifted.
-Mature trees/vegetation within the grounds of the property including Mature trees/vegetation within the grounds of the property including bamboo will require future ongoing maintenance.
+The rear garden entrance to the garage was noted to be overgrown.
+Weathered boundaries were noted.
+Ongoing maintenance should be anticipated.
+The storage store below the stairs was noted to be damaged requiring an element of repair.

 Ceilings

-Repair category 1
+Repair category 2

 Notes Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.
 Textured coatings were noted to ceiling areas.
 On rare occasions, these materials can have an asbestos content.
 We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested the linings should be left undisturbed and the material handled by a competent contractor only.